KrisDeCooman/hydroblox/README.md

 #### HydroBloxConsumptionMeter

 The HydroBloxConsumptionMeter (HBCM) smart contract is a DID representation for a consumption meter, implemented as an ERC721 token (NFT).
-A physical consumption meter will need to have a HBCM token in its wallet in order to identity itself to the HydroBloxStateDistributor smart contract when enrolling as consumer.
+A physical consumption meter will need to have a HBCM token in its wallet in order to identity itself to the HydroBloxDistributor smart contract when enrolling as consumer.
 Currently no claims are assigned to this identity.
 In the future, claims could be added such as the amount of persons using this consumption meter.
 HBT tokens could then be divided taking the amount of persons into account.